International Journal of Cosmetic Surgery:

 The cosmetic surgeon often finds it difficult to define beauty, he is not alone.
 Ask different people and the answers vary considerably, and in the main are not satisfactory.
 This is why I thought it would be useful to approach the subject from a psychological point of view, and attempt to understand what it is, that enters the mind of a person, cosmetic surgeon or not, when she percieves, or does not perceive the feeling of beauty.
 It is important to understand this feeling within us in order to guide us during our operations.

-What is beauty?
-What do the books say?
-The dictionaries?
-The philosophers?– Right from the start we are told that beauty is about proportion, equilibrium, symmetry.
+– Right from the start we are told that beauty is about proportion, equilibrium, symmetry.
 I therefore want to explain beauty objectively and describe the different canons of Egyptian, Greek and Roman.
 Apparently the centimeter is not the sole judge, little by little the subjective has entered into the equation.

 – Beauty is an ensemble of shapes and proportions, which bring us pleasure and which we admire, but the concept varies according to different cultures.